Maestro-111/Receipt-Information-Extractor-Django/README.md

 ## TO DO

 1. Work on GPT prompt.
 Not accurate in identifying address.
-2. Add unit testing
+2. Add unit testing.
-3. Code refactoring for multiple and single receipts parsing
-4. Integrate information save to SQL
+3. Add sample receipt images.